-A separate article by East Week magazine dated later that year shows Wan sitting at a desk with the namecard of general Hing Bun Hieng, the head of Prime Minister Hun Sen’s elite bodyguard unit.
-Bun Hieng was earlier sanctioned by the U.S. under the Global Magnitsky Act, with the U.S. Treasury Department noting that the bodyguard unit has been implicated in “multiple attacks on unarmed Cambodians over the span of many years.”
+A separate article by East Week magazine dated later that year shows Wan sitting at a desk with the namecard of general Hing Bun Heang, the head of Prime Minister Hun Sen’s elite bodyguard unit.
+Bun Heang was earlier sanctioned by the U.S. under the Global Magnitsky Act, with the U.S. Treasury Department noting that the bodyguard unit has been implicated in “multiple attacks on unarmed Cambodians over the span of many years.”

 In a new set of sanctions, the Treasury named Wan as a perpetrator of “corruption and serious human rights abuse,” blocking his assets in the U.S. and prohibiting transactions with him.

 The announcement specifically lists the Cambodian headquarters of the World Hongmen History and Culture Association in explaining the sanctions, claiming that the association “has managed to co-opt elite figures in Malaysia and Cambodia.”

 “The World Hongmen History and Culture Association is spreading across Southeast Asia, establishing a powerful business network involved in the development and launching of crypto currencies, real estate, and most recently a security company specialized in protecting BRI investments,” it says.

 Separately, the E.U. this week adopted similar Magnitsky legislation that will allow it to sanction individuals and entities it deems are associated with serious human rights violations.